|

 Blue Gem

-The Blue Gem mine near Battle Mountain, Nevada produced a
+The Blue Gem mine near Battle Mountain, Nevada produced a great

-combinations with a hard, irregularly distributed matrix.
+with a hard, irregularly distributed matrix.
+While there are

-which began production in 1934 and is now closed, yielded
+in 1934 and is now closed, yielded the most valuable Blue Gem

-the most valuable Blue Gem turquoise because of its rich color
+turquoise because of its rich color and its hardness.
+It is

-and its hardness.
-It is greatly desired by collectors.
-One
+greatly desired by collectors.
+One of our favorites!

 |